Skip to main content

 #

-• Caching: LRU cache on CoolProp calls with temperature/pressure quantization to avoid redundant lookups
+• Caching: LRU cache on CoolProp calls with temperature/pressure quantization to avoid redundant lookups, with over 99% of CoolProp calls hitting the cache during typical simulations

-• Validation warnings: Biot number checks for lumped capacitance assumption validity
+• Validation warnings: Biot number checks for lumped capacitance and incompressible flow assumption validity

 • Modular design: Easy to swap components or add new correlation methods